Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 code that currently exists as an AMP which expects to be able to modify the mappings of metadata in the content to repository properties, but from the repository side.
 This mapping is normally done in the T-Engine.

-TODO example of the mapping option (needed by RM)
+TODO example of the mapping option

 ### Extract Response
 The transformed content that is returned to the content repository is a json file that specifies which properties